Clifford P. Case: U.S. Senate

-In March 1954, after Republican incumbent Robert C. Hendrickson declined to run for re-election, Case announced his candidacy for Hendrickson's seat in the United States Senate.
+In 1954, after Republican incumbent Robert C. Hendrickson declined to run for re-election, Case announced his candidacy for Hendrickson's seat in the United States Senate.
 After winning the Republican primary, he faced fellow U.S. Representative Charles R. Howell in the general election.
 During the campaign, Case openly criticized Senator Joseph McCarthy, and pledged to vote against seating McCarthy on any committee with investigative functions.
 McCarthy's supporters called him "a pro-Communist Republicrat" and "Stalin's choice for Senator."
 The Star-Ledger quoted former Communist Party leader Bella Dodd as saying that Case's sister Adelaide was "an active member of several Communist front groups."
 It was later revealed, however, that the Adelaide Case in question was not the candidate's sister but a college professor who had died in 1948.
 A conservative faction within the Republican Party unsuccessfully attempted to force Case off the ballot, also proposing a write-in campaign for former U.S. Representative Fred A. Hartley Jr., co-author of the Taft-Hartley Act.
 Case was endorsed by President Eisenhower and Vice President Richard M. Nixon.
 In 1959, William F. Buckley Jr.'s National Review magazine in the article "Hopeless Case" appraised Case's liberal positions within the Republican Party.

 On November 2, 1954, Case narrowly defeated Howell by a margin of 3,369 votes.
-It was the closest Senate election in New Jersey's history, and a recount was held on the following December 14.
+It was the closest Senate election in New Jersey's history, and a recount was held on December 14.
 Case won the recount by 3,507 votes.
-In the Senate, he compiled one of the most liberal records of any Republican.
+In the Senate, he compiled one of the most liberal records of any Republican, being one of the most supportive Republicans of the New Frontier and the Great Society.
+Notoriously, Case was the only Republican in the Senate to support Senator Clinton Anderson's medical care bill proposal supported by President Kennedy.
 He was re-elected in 1960, 1966 and 1972.
 Case voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution, the Voting Rights Act of 1965, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.
+Case was one of thirteen Republicans in the Senate to vote in favor of the creation of the Medicare program for the aged.
+During his time in the Senate, Case received zero ratings from the Americans for Constitutional Action in 1971, 1974 and 1976 and often got ratings in the high nineties from the Americans for Democratic Action organization.
+From 1973 to 1978, Case, along with fellow Republican senators Jacob Javits and Edward Brooke, is seen by GovTrack as being to the left of Democrats like Hubert Humphrey, George McGovern, Edmund Muskie and Gaylord Nelson.